-- (i) The commissioner shall certify, not later than July 1 of each school year or as soon as practicable thereafter, whether sufficient funds have been appropriated statewide for the purposes of this section.
+- (f) A school district shall notify the parent or guardian of each student in kindergarten or first or second grade who is determined, on the basis of reading instrument results, to be at risk for dyslexia or other reading difficulties.
+The district shall implement an accelerated reading instruction program that provides reading instruction that addresses reading deficiencies to those students and shall determine the form, content, and timing of that program.
+The admission, review, and dismissal committee of a student who participates in a district's special education program under Subchapter B, Chapter 29, and who does not perform satisfactorily on a reading instrument under this section shall determine the manner in which the student will participate in an accelerated reading instruction program under this subsection. - (i) The commissioner shall certify, not later than July 1 of each school year or as soon as practicable thereafter, whether sufficient funds have been appropriated statewide for the purposes of this section.
 A determination by the commissioner is final and may not be appealed.
 For purposes of certification, the commissioner may not consider Foundation School Program funds. - (j) No more than 15 percent of the funds certified by the commissioner under Subsection (i) may be spent on indirect costs.
 The commissioner shall evaluate the programs that fail to meet the standard of performance under Section 39.301(c)(5) and may implement interventions or sanctions under Subchapter E, Chapter 39.
-The commissioner may audit the expenditures of funds appropriated for purposes of this section.
-The use of the funds appropriated for purposes of this section shall be verified as part of the district audit under Section 44.008. - (k) The provisions of this section relating to parental notification of a student's results on the reading instrument and to implementation of an accelerated reading instruction program may be implemented only if the commissioner certifies that funds have been appropriated during a school year for administering the accelerated reading instruction program specified under this section. - (I), (m) Expired.
+The commissioner may audit the expenditures of funds appropriated for purposes of this section shall be verified as part of the district audit under Section 44.008. - (k) The provisions of this section relating to parental notification of a student's results on the reading instrument and to implementation of an accelerated reading instruction program may be implemented only if the commissioner certifies that funds have been appropriated during a school year for administering the accelerated reading instruction program specified under this section. - (I), (m) Expired.